Lesson 11: Cigar Care and Storage

 The result will be very spongy cigars.
 Cold air holds almost no moisture.
 Air with 70% humidity will be dry at freezing temperatures.
 Relative humidity is defined as the percentage of the maximum amount of water that air can hold at a given temperature without condensation.

 As a general rule, when the air temperature is reduced from 68 degrees by one degree, the humidity should be increased by 1%, and vice versa.
 Therefore, if your cigars were stored at 58 degrees Fahrenheit, the humidity should be kept around 80%.

 Dry cigars can be moisturized, but will never be quite as good as they were from the factory.
-To remoisturize, a cigar, put it into a properly humidified environment for a very long period of time (6 months or more).
+To remoisturize a cigar, put it into a properly humidified environment for a prolonged period of time (6 months or more).

 The cigar will gradually absorb the surrounding humidity.
 Overhumidified cigars that have become damp should be thrown away.
 The binder and filler of a cigar make up about 90% of the total mass of the cigar.